 Worrying about the future.
 That’s what I’ve been up to.
 This post is over a week old.
 I’ve been too scared to share it with you.
 It’s a post about worrying about the future and what that looks like.
 I couldn’t bring myself to hit the publish button.
 I thought you might think I was a big baby.
 A mardy scaredy pants.
 And then I remembered my promise to you -that I would always tell you the truth.
 And so here it is.
 My diary from ten mornings ago.
 Written at 7 am after having spent half the night lying awake worrying about the future.
 Worrying about our big adventure.
 To leave everything behind and travel the world for a year. (more…)

 Is it possible to leave everything behind for a whole year?
 The house, the job, the schooling, the bills.
 The dog.
 Is that possible?
 Leave everything behind and go and travel the world.
-Take two teenagers, a shed load of hormones, four rucksacks, a laptop and a fistful of savings.
-These are the questions have been plaguing me for the past few months. (more…)
+Could I start a travel blog?
+Take two teenagers, a shed load of hormones, four rucksacks, and a fistful of savings and go around the world?
+Am I too old?
+These are the questions have been plaguing me for the past few months.

 If we hadn’t emigrated I most certainly wouldn’t have homeschooled for the past 8 years.
 Neither would I have started my own touring theatre company but that’s a different blog.